gale31/AstroSpiral/README.md

 Below, you can see a background of stars, which are too far from us to observe a difference in position.
 The asteroid BJ19377, on the other hand, is close enough, so we can see it moving in the sky.

-We can distinguish the movement of asteroids by comparing consecutive astronomical images of the sky.
+We can detect the movement of asteroids by comparing consecutive astronomical images of the sky.

 ![alt tag](http://iasc.hsutx.edu/images/astro.gif)